jprayner/piconet/driver/nodejs/README.md

 Check out the [examples](https://github.com/jprayner/piconet/tree/main/driver/nodejs/examples) for some simple Econet apps or the source code of the [ecoclient project](https://github.com/jprayner/ecoclient).

-The following TypeScript code sends text message to station 127 using the `NOTIFY` immediate operation:
+The following TypeScript code sends a text message to station 127 using the `NOTIFY` immediate operation:

 ```TypeScript
 import { driver } from '@jprayner/piconet-nodejs';